mobile app bar

 Feb 12, 2025; Daytona Beach, Florida, USA; NASCAR Cup Series driver Jimmie Johnson (84) during qualifying for the Daytona 500 at Daytona International Speedway.
 Mandatory Credit: Mark J. Rebilas-Imagn Images

-A recent video released by Legacy Motor Club on its YouTube channel pulled back the curtain on just how unusual that machinery was.
-For the Japan appearance, the team constructed a one-off NASCAR Next Gen car designed specifically for a showcase and demo run.
+A recent video released by Legacy Motor Club on its YouTube channel showed how different that machinery was.
+For the Japan showcase, the team constructed a one-off NASCAR Next Gen car designed specifically for a demo run.
+By reimagining what a NASCAR Next Gen car could be, Legacy Motor Club transformed an exhibition into a statement.

-This was no standard Cup car as the build required functional doors, a feature NASCAR machines never carry, and the changes went far deeper than cosmetic adjustments.
+This was not the standard Cup car since the build required functional doors.
+That’s, of course, a feature NASCAR machines never carry.
+The changes went far deeper than cosmetic adjustments.

-John Burnell, a fabricator with Legacy Motor Club, detailed the project’s evolution in the video.
+John Burnell, a fabricator with Legacy Motor Club, detailed the project’s evolution in the video released by Legacy.
 He explained that the initial concept resembled a ride-along or exhibition car, closer to a display piece than a race-ready machine.

 That changed once the request came in to turn it into a two-seater capable of running on track.
 The turning point arrived with an unexpected instruction.

 “They said, the doors need to open.
 And I’m just like, the doors need to open?
-They’re like, yes, we need to have doors open.
+They’re like, Yes, we need to have doors open.
 And we prefer it to be like suicide doors, so open from the front, going back.
 I’m just like, ‘what?’
-The most challenging thing of this project was definitely the doors.”
+The most challenging thing about this project was definitely the doors,” narrated Burnell.

 Making that happen required careful engineering.
 Burnell explained the process step by step.